henno/halo/README.md

 Reporting bugs
 ------

-If you've stumbled across a bug, please help us out by reporting the bug you have found.
-Simply send an email to henno.taht@gmail.com, giving me as much information about the bug as possible, e.g.

-- Steps to reproduce
-- Expected result
-- Actual result

-This will help me to fix the bug as quickly as possible, and if you'd like to fix it yourself feel free to fork us on GitHub and submit a pull request!
+If you've stumbled across a bug, please help us out by reporting the bug you have found using Github's Issue tracker.
+If you'd like to fix it yourself, feel free to fork the project on GitHub and submit a pull request!